.17 HMR: Development

 The .17 HMR round is similar to rounds developed by dedicated rimfire wildcatters who worked to create a rimfire cartridge with an exceptionally flat trajectory.
-These wildcatters were seeking to match the ballistics of the obsolete 5mm Remington Rimfire Magnum, which was made from 1970 to 1974, and was to that point the fastest rimfire cartridge ever produced.
-With 5 mm diameter barrels and bullets being virtually unavailable at the time (the 5mm RMR was the last commercial 5 mm round until the 2004 release of the centerfire .204 Ruger), the commercially available .17 caliber became their bullet of choice.
-The .22 Winchester Magnum Rimfire was the logical parent case, rather than the 5mm RMR (with its unique case head size, which requires a significantly different bolt and magazine) because it was commonly available, and it is a far larger and stronger case than the next largest, the .22 Long Rifle.
-The .17 caliber wildcats not only met but far exceeded the 5mm RMR's velocities and flat trajectory.
+These wildcatters were seeking to match the ballistics of the obsolete 5mm Remington Rimfire Magnum, which was made from 1969 to 1974, and was the fastest rimfire cartridge ever produced at the time.
+With 5mm (.204 in) bore barrels and diameter bullets being virtually unavailable at the time (the 5mm RFM was the last commercial 5mm (.204 in) cartridge until the release of the .204 Ruger centerfire rifle cartridge in 2004), the commercially available .17 caliber became their bullet of choice.
+The .22 Winchester Magnum Rimfire was the logical parent case, rather than the 5mm RFM (with its unique cartridge case dimensions, therefore requiring a different size bolt and magazine) because it was commonly available, and it is a far larger and stronger case than the next largest, the .22 Long Rifle.
+The .17 caliber wildcats not only met, but far exceeded the 5mm RFM with higher muzzle velocities and flatter trajectories.
 The accuracy of these cartridges was also quite good.
-However, the downrange energy of the 5mm RMR is superior to both .22 WMR and .17 HMR, so there is still potential in the 5 mm rimfire for wildcatters.
+However, the downrange energy of the 5mm RFM is superior to both .22 WMR and .17 HMR, so there is still some potential left in the 5mm (.204 in) rimfire for wildcatters to tinker with.

 Hornady, in conjunction with Marlin Firearms and Sturm, Ruger & Co. (manufacturers in the rimfire rifle market), followed much the same path.
 With the .22 WMR case as the starting point, a simple barrel change was sufficient for most .22 WMR firearms to chamber the new cartridge.
 In 2002, the first rifles and ammunition began appearing on the market.
 While the ammunition was relatively expensive due to the high-performance .17 caliber bullets used, it was still cheaper than most centerfire ammunition.
 By 2004, CCI, Federal Cartridge and Remington had each introduced .17 HMR ammunition offerings.